Ahsoka Review: An Exciting Yet Regressive Addition To The Star Wars Canon

 4) Ahsoka the character

 a.
 Thankfully, I’m not being too contrarian with this take, but I’ll add to the chorus: the main character of Ahsoka was the worst part of Ahsoka.
 This is not the fault of Rosario Dawson, who I think inhabits the character very well.
-It’s just that, well, what, on screen, really makes her different than any other normal Jedi we’ve seen?
+It’s just that, well, what, on screen, really makes her different than any other average Jedi we’ve seen?
 Sure, we know she never finished her training, and she has trauma from being Anakin Skywalker’s protégé, but her character arc, which was supposed to be the most profound of the series, ended up being something we already saw with Luke Skywalker in Return of the Jedi in a more compressed form: being good is a choice, and the force is supposed to be used to serve, not to dish out vengeance.

 b.
-The more troubling thing to me, just as a fan watching this as entertainment, is, did Ahsoka really come off in the series as someone who was imbalanced with the force?
+The more troubling thing to me, just as a fan watching this as entertainment, is, did Ahsoka really come off in the series as someone imbalanced with the force?
 Sure, she had her moments, especially in the World Between Worlds, but the Ahsoka at the end of the series, even after her awakening, wasn’t much different than the Ahsoka at the beginning, all things considered.
 Yes, she was different, watching closely, but let’s be honest: Star Wars properties aren’t meant to be studied and analyzed like, say, Breaking Bad, Mad Men, or Better Call Saul.
 She ultimately was another stoic Jedi with reckless moments, something we’ve seen many times before.

-In a way, Ahsoka represents the first real excitement for Star Wars future and another reminder of what keeps it stalled.
+In a way, Ahsoka represents the first real excitement for Star Wars' future and another reminder of what keeps it stalled.
 Star Wars, still, is intent on fan service, playing the greatest hits of lightsaber battles and routine Jedi character arcs.
-Yet, Star Wars through Ahsoka finally expanded its canvas to new galaxies, new types of villains, and (to audiences new to the Clone Wars characters) new likable characters they can get attached to.
+Yet, through Ahsoka, Star Wars finally expanded its canvas to new galaxies, new types of villains, and (to audiences new to the Clone Wars characters) new likable characters they can get attached to.

 To paraphrase Anakin’s final lesson to Ahsoka, being bold is a choice.
 Let’s hope Disney makes the right choice going forward.